Experienced Tractor Trailer Accident Lawyers

 Filing a Negligence Claim Against a Trucking Company

 In Georgia, negligence is the most common cause of trucking accidents.
 Negligence refers to the guilty party’s careless actions who failed to take care in a foreseeable dangerous circumstance.
 This may refer to a driver who fell asleep behind the wheel due to driving for an overextended period of time.
 There are many state and federal laws that regulate how many hours a truck driver may drive during one given period of time and basic precautions that truck drivers must take to protect themselves and others on the road.
 If a truck driver or a trucking company fails to follow these laws and causes an accident, their negligence makes them at fault for the accident and responsible for the injuries and damages caused to the other involved parties.
 If you believe that the truck driver was negligent and is responsible for your trucking accident, contact Lamar Law Office today.
 Our team can help you understand the federal and state laws that apply to truck drivers and file a claim for your injuries and personal damages.
 In some cases, the trucking company can also be sued by the injured party for their negligence in hiring or training their truck drivers.
-Anita Lamar, our personal injury attorney, will assess your case and help you to understand your rights in filing a case against the insurance companies and trucking companies.
+Anita Lamar, our founder and truck accident attorney, will assess your case and help you to understand your rights in filing a case against the insurance companies and trucking companies.